semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ### BitBucket Pipelines

-To add Semgrep into your GitLab CI/CD pipeline, do the following steps.
+To add Semgrep into your BitBucket Pipeline:

 1. Create or edit a `bitbucket-pipelines.yml` configuration file to add a Semgrep `step` as part of your pipeline.
 Refer to the [BitBucket Pipelines code snippet](#bitbucket-pipelines-code-snippet).